 We wanted to tell you about a few of the choices that we've made along the way.

-- 99% of our garments are made using GOTS certified organic cotton.
+- 99% of our tees and sweatshirts are made using organic cotton.
 I once worked in TV production and development and during my time researching I saw the effects of highly toxic pesticides on workers and also the soil on which the crops are grown.
 Conventional cotton alone is responsible for 16% of all insecticides sold worldwide.
 There's another reason why we choose organic cotton; water.
 Water scarcity is one of the top ten global risks to society over the next ten years.
 Organic cotton uses significantly less water during its growing cycle.
-Our Breton tees save 84.
-2 days worth of drinking water by being grown in this way.
+Our Breton tees save 84.2 days worth of drinking water by being grown in this way.

-- All of our garments are made according to Fair Wear Standards which means there's no discrimination, no forced child labour, workers are paid a living wage and the working conditions are safe.
-All of our items are printed locally, by Chris and his team.
+- All of our tees are made according to Fair Wear Standards which means there's no discrimination, no forced child labour, workers are paid a living wage and the working conditions are safe.
+Our centre front slogan items are printed locally, by James and his team.
 They're a wonderful bunch who really care about the work that they do and by being up the road it means I can pop in and say Hi; usually with brownies or cakes to say thank you for their hard work.
+Our garments that are made in Portugal are created by a family owned business that's been operating since 1991.
+60 of the 70 staff members are women, which means that your sweatshirt has been made with a whole heap of Strong Girl love.

-- All of our clothing is printed using eco-friendly water-based inks.
+- All of our tees and sweatshirts are printed using eco-friendly water-based inks.
 Traditionally plastisol inks are the norm.
 These are much easier to print with, but they're made by mixing PVC resin and plasticiser together; these inks are not 'drain safe' and require the use of chemicals to break it down when cleaning the screens.

-- We store all of our garments in a warehouse; as most pieces are white tees we have to store them in garment bags to ensure they stay crisp in colour.
+- We store all of our garments in a warehouse; to protect them in storage we have to store them in garment bags to ensure they stay crisp in colour.
 We use 100% compostable and biodegradable garment bags.
 The bags are thermoplastic and plasticiser-free, made using natural potato starch and they disintegrate in industrial compost units in less than 90 days.

-- We wrap all orders up in our branded tissue paper.
-All of the ink used is soy-based and the tissue is acid free and FSC Certified.
+- Where we wrap our orders up in our branded tissue paper, all of the ink used is soy-based and the tissue is acid free and FSC Certified.
 With every new batch of tissue paper that arrives, we plant a tree in Brazil.

 - If we find any garments with manufacturing faults, we place them in our 'sin bin' and then every six months they are collected by a local charity to our warehouse who re-distributes or recycles them.